atharwaborkar/Zomato-Dataset-SQL-Project/README.md

 *Select userid from users*

-## What is the most purchased items in the menu and how many times was it purchased by all customer?
+**4) What is the most purchased items in the menu and how many times was it purchased by all customer?**

 *What is the most purchased items in the menu?*